 And that is the turtle’s shell turning white, or seeming to lose its color.
 And by losing color, I don’t mean turning a bit dull, which often happens naturally, but rather, notice that the colors on your turtle’s shell start to fade and be replaced by a white or grey-ish color.

 If you see this happening, what seems to be happening here is that your turtle isn’t getting enough UV-B light.
 Either the light you are using isn’t strong enough, or there is something wrong with the basking area or your light just has stopped emitting enough UV-B due to the rate of decay.

-In all of these cases, make sure you’ve got a decent UV-B light to correct and fix the problem.
+In all of these cases, make sure you’ve got a good UV-B light for your turtle to correct and fix the problem.

 - Most of the time your turtle’s shell is turning white due to hard water.

 - You can fix this by using distilled/treated water and by cleaning the turtle’s shell.

 - It may be due to a fungal infection as well.